asmitbit/ai_res_maker/README.md

 🔑 Authentication (Clerk)

-Authentication is handled by Clerk.
-The middleware.js file ensures that protected routes like /dashboard and /api/resume are only accessible by authenticated users.
-Clerk automatically manages JWTs, sessions, and tokens, so developers don’t need to implement custom token handling.
+Authentication is managed using Clerk.

+The middleware.js ensures protected routes (/dashboard, /api/resume) are only accessible to logged-in users.

+Clerk automatically handles JWTs, sessions, and tokens, so manual token management is not required.

 🗄️ Database (MongoDB + Mongoose)

-MongoDB is used as the database, with Mongoose handling schemas and queries.
+MongoDB is used as the main database.
+Mongoose provides schema validation and easy querying.

-Example db.js:
+Example connection (db.js):

 import mongoose from "mongoose";